lmanzurv/django_proxy_server/README.md

 * response_token: Boolean argument that indicates if a response token is expected.
 By default, the service expects a token on response.
 * secure: Boolean argument that indicates if the web service connection must be stablished over HTTPS.
 By default, the connection is created using HTTP.

-The invoke_backend_service_as_proxy function generates the following responses:
+The invoke functions generate the following responses:

 1. If the server response is a 200 or 204, the response is redirected (the view responds with an exact copy of the server's response).
 2. If the server response is different from 200 or 204, the response has the following structure: